CLI Reference

 Examples

-# Write a stringcliq settings integrations.github.base_branch develop
+# Write a stringcliq settings agents.git.github.base_branch develop

 # Write a secret from stdinecho $TOKEN | cliq settings hub.token --stdin --global